• Skip to primary navigation

 the problem with confirmation bias

-Humans make decisions first and then do their research, and that’s backward.
+Humans make decisions first and then do their research.
+That’s backward.

-There is one way I’ve found to circumvent this behavior.
+The tricky bit is how hard it is to break this behavior pattern.
+But I have found one thing that seems to help.
 I call it the Confirmation Bias Prevention Program.
 Here’s how it works:

-4- Continue listening until you can honestly say “I now understand why you believe that.”
+4. Continue listening until you can honestly say, “I understand why you believe that.”

 -Carl